pnp/sp-dev-fx-aces/samples/ImageCard-Rss/README.md

 ## Summary

-This ACEs access to RSS from PnP Weekly and display in  episodes, audio and description as slider with search capability of description.
+This ACEs access to RSS from PnP Weekly and display episodes, audio and description as slider with search capability of description.

 ![demo](./assets/PnPWeekly.png)